acse-efk23/WebAI/README.md

 # WebAI
-This is a web application including several AI functionalities, such as data loading, processing, training and prediction.
-This package originally developed for estimating subsurface CO2 flow simulation.
+This web application features a range of AI functionalities, including data loading, processing, training, and prediction.
+Originally developed for estimating subsurface CO2 flow simulations, the package is currently being expanded to accommodate a variety of applications.

 Function API can be found [here](https://acse-efk23.github.io/WebAI/).